giantswarm/security-bundle/README.md

 Some optional components are also installable from this bundle, including:

 - Jiralert, from our [`jiralert-app`][jiralert-app], for automatically creating Jira issues from security findings
-- Our [`security-pack-helper`][security-pack-helper], where we include some extra Giant Swarm logic for managing this combination of apps

 Previous versions of the pack included Starboard, from our [`starboard-app`][starboard-app].
 Starboard has been deprecated in favor of Trivy Operator, and we will eventually drop support for Starboard from this app bundle.

-Apps can be selectively enabled or disabled using the `enabled` setting for that app in the `security-pack` Helm values.
+Apps can be selectively enabled or disabled using the `enabled` setting for that app in the `security-bundle` Helm values.

 More information and configuration options can be found in each app repository.